jamesmcginnis/crocodile-clock-card/info.md

 Set `calendar_entity` to a Home Assistant calendar entity (e.g. `calendar.home`) and the popup will display events for whichever day you tap in the calendar.
 Click any date to see its events.
 The card fetches events directly from the Home Assistant calendar API.

-## Long-press face selector

-Long-pressing the clock (600 ms) opens an overlay showing all twelve faces as a grid.
-Tap any face to switch immediately — the card updates live and the new face is written back to your dashboard configuration automatically.

 ## Display options

 An optional **date display** can be shown below the clock face on the card itself.

 ## Visual editor

 All settings are configurable through the built-in visual editor — no YAML required.
+This includes selecting the clock face.